zedlopez/ifm/Writing with Inform.md

 	The player carries a book.
 The description of the book is "[if the brightness of the lantern is adequate]Many secrets are now yours.[otherwise]No, the print's too tiny by this awful light."

-And while we're at it, let's give each brightness its own corresponding temperature:
+And while we're at it, let's give each `brightness` its own corresponding `temperature`:

 	Temperature is a kind of value.
 100C specifies a temperature.